MirrorNetworking/Mirror/docs/Components/NetworkLobbyPlayer.md

 The Network Lobby Player stores per-player state for the [Network Lobby Manager](NetworkLobbyManager) while in the lobby.
 When using this component, you need to write a script which allows players to indicate they are ready to begin playing, which sets the ReadyToBegin property.

-A GameObject with a Network Lobby Player component must also have a Network Identity component.
-When you create a Network Lobby Player component on a GameObject, Unity also creates a Network Identity component on that GameObject if it does not already have one.
+A game object with a Network Lobby Player component must also have a Network Identity component.
+When you create a Network Lobby Player component on a game object, Unity also creates a Network Identity component on that game object if it does not already have one.

 ![Network Lobby Player](NetworkLobbyPlayer.PNG)